curiouslearning/RaspberryPi-Server/readme.txt

 - usb_id file in file_mover directory must be on usb inserted into raspberry pi if you want files to be moved to that usb

+- name of update script that will be run if on usb is in config

 - Directories used by tests must be empty when tests are run USB must be plugged into pi when running file_mover tests